chenjing0616/DGTNet/readme.md

 - Numpy = 1.22.2
 - PyEMD = 1.2.1

-Dependency can be installed using the following command:
+Dependencies can be installed using the following command:
 ```bash
 pip install -r requirements.txt
 ```

 ## Contact
-If you have any questions, please feel free to contact Chen jing (Email: 13891739600@163.com).
+If you have any questions, please feel free to contact William Ng (Email: william.ng@koiinvestments.com).